wangmingxuan666/wangmingxuan666.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a graduate student at the School of Statistics, Renmin University of China, starting from September 2025.
-I am supervised by Prof. Yanbiao Ma at the Gaoling School of Artificial Intelligence, Renmin University of China.
+I was recommended for graduate admission to Renmin University of China in September 2025.
 Before that, I received my B.S. degree in Statistics from Jilin University.

 My research interests include statistical machine learning, single-cell foundation models, masked discrete diffusion, and efficient long-horizon LLM agents.
 I am particularly interested in building reliable and efficient AI systems for scientific discovery and complex reasoning tasks.

+I have been working as a research intern under the mentorship of Prof. Yanbiao Ma at the Gaoling School of Artificial Intelligence, Renmin University of China.

 # 🔥 News